danieltannguyen/ConvertPDF/README.md

 ConvertPDF is an application that uses to convert PDF files to different type of files such as .docx, .txt, or .html

 ## Status
-First version released for converting pdf file to .docx Currently working on converting other types of files.
+Beta version released for converting pdf file to .docx, .txt, and .html Currently working on converting other types of files.

 ![](ConvertPDFFiles.png)